design driven innovation

 Where yesterdays innovation was about technology, about products, about management and risk management, it was mainly part of R&D and it was therefore closed.

-That‘s why todays technological innovations are no longer centered around inventions.
-Inventions alone do not work as barriers in competition any more.
-Technology today is more and more becoming a facilitator to new combination, that are truly relevant to users in the experience age: today it‘s not about what technology can do for people – but about how it can be supportive!
+That‘s why today’s technological innovations are no longer centred around inventions.
+Inventions alone do not work as barriers in the competition any more.
+Technology today is more and more becoming a facilitator to a new combination, that is truly relevant to users in the experience age: today it‘s not about what technology can do for people – but about how it can be supportive!

 Today the mental barriers within consumers are defining competition.